 The main downside is that the charge doesn’t hold very long, and the brightness fades quite quickly with the charge.
 I suggest recharging it most days.
 Check the instructions for the right way to charge the light for the first time – it’s not very intuitive.

 Bar lights look good, but mostly they’re not particularly designed for makeup and beauty routines.
-I believe you will be happier with add-on strip lights or Hollywood lights instead.
+I believe you will be happier with the Leopara travel panels, add-on strip lights, or Hollywood lights instead.